Blue bin - recyclable waste

 - greetings cards and wrapping paper (please remove all tape and plastic)

-All glass bottles and jars (rinsed out please)
+All glass bottles and jars with lids left on (rinsed out, please)

 - window glass